Halifax, Ottawa, Oshawa, Toronto, Calgary, Edmonton.

 Paramount, for example.
 The dictionary meaning is clear: more important than anything else; supreme.

 You really can’t balance that out – either something is more important than anything else, or it isn’t.
+It is paramount, or it isn’t.
 Canada’s legislators and privacy commissioners need to determine which.